 DateWise is the anchor for our overall violence prevention campaign.
 This peer-led teen dating violence prevention and healthy relationship skill-building program is offered in local school districts and throughout the wider community.
 Using the concepts incorporated in the DateWise curriculum, staff and volunteers bring violence prevention education into venues as diverse as the Youth Council, summer leadership experiences, community festivals, and our Senior Program.
 We strive to address different categories of violence—domestic abuse, child abuse, elder abuse, etc.—in order to break the cyclical nature of this societal problem.

 DateWise is a program designed to prevent teen dating violence and promote healthy relationship skills.
 The program was developed by Renton Youth and Family Services in response to the silence surrounding the prevalent issue of dating violence.
 Since 1999, GMVCC has further developed and implemented the program to meet the following goals:

-- Increase knowledge of the extent, causes, and solutions to teen dating violence
+- To increase knowledge of the extent, causes, and solutions to teen dating violence;

-- Increase knowledge of healthy relationship skills and characteristics
+- Increase knowledge of the characteristics of a healthy relationship; and